srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ### Overlay Networking

-Clients and k8s nodes are conected to a dedicated L3 EVPN network-instance `ip-vrf1`.
+Clients and k8s nodes are connected to a dedicated L3 EVPN network-instance `ip-vrf1`.
 This network instance is present in every leaf switch.
 Traffic between switches is encapsulated in VXLAN and transported by Spines.
 Two subnets are configured under this `ip-vrf1`:

 * k8s nodes subnet: 192.168.1.0/24
 * clients subnet: 192.168.2.0/24